 Per capita, I added (not to confuse with used) more than 2,400 kWh (2,480) to the grid in that time.
 According to my supplier's annual review, that's the equivalent of:

 The world is mine.

-What surprised me was my year-on-year use of electric power in January, the highest month of use.
-I used almost 40 percent (39) less kWh in January 2021 than in January 2020.
+What surprised me was my year-on-year use of electric power in January, the month of highest use.
+It was almost 40 percent less kWh (39) in January 2021 than in January 2020.

 In Pennsylvania, you can choose what company supplies your electricity.
-Unless you choose otherwise, your utility company is your supplier, too.
-But you can shop around for a better rate on natural gas (proceed with caution), or elect altogether for renewable energy (solar, wind, blended, etc.).
-Your utility company doesn't change, however, so your bill still comes from your utility company.
+Unless you choose otherwise, your utility company is your supplier as well.
+However, you can shop around for a better rate on natural gas (Read/Read/Read the fine print), or switch to renewable energy (solar, wind, blended, etc.).
+Your utility company doesn't change, so your bill comes from your utility company.
 That's because the supplier uses the utility company's pipes and other infrastructure to distribute its natural gas or renewable energy.

 Think of your utility company as a Walmart, Target, or regional superstore.
 The superstore (utility company) doesn't change because it stocks different brands of hand sanitizer (supplies/suppliers).
-Nor does it stop selling its store brand of sanitizer (natural gas) because it sells the other brands as well.
+Nor does it stop selling its store brand of hand sanitizer (natural gas).

 Note: Figures updated with March 31 report.